 Make your house like Mexico!
 The Ecke Ranch website (http://www.ecke.com) states "if you are comfortable, so is your poinsettia."
 Poinsettias definitely don't like to be below 50F, and don't like drafts or cold winds.
 The brightest room in your house is best.
 Water just when they go dry, and tepid or warm water is better than cold tap water.

 After the holidays:

 Poinsettias will begin to drop leaves in February, and then will go dormant.
 You can reduce watering at that time, and as soon as frost is unlikely (late February) you can move the pot outdoors.
 Cut them back 50%, repot into a larger pot, and start watering.
-Start feeding with Miracle-Gro or a similar fertilizer as new growth begins.
+Start feeding with fish emulsion or any soluble fertilizer as new growth begins.